skip to content

 Cambridge Institute for Sustainability Leadership (CISL)

-Elia has won a significant number of internationally competitive fellowships and grants, including a Marie Skłodowska-Curie and a Carson Fellowship and grants from British Academy, Cambridge Arts Humanities & Social Sciences, and Royal Geographical Society.
-She has published more than 50 peer-reviewed articles and book chapters and three books from leading publishers.
+Elia has won several prestigious international fellowships and grants, including a Marie Skłodowska-Curie Fellowship, a Carson Fellowship, a Ramon y Cajal Fellowship, and funding from the EU, British Academy, Cambridge Arts Humanities & Social Sciences, and the Royal Geographical Society.
+She also serves as an editor for Dialogues in Human Geography since 2020.

 Elia Apostolopoulou